-Faculty Month of Mentoring, February 2021
+Faculty Month of Mentoring

-February 2021 was our Faculty Month of Mentoring.
+February 2021 was the Faculty Month of Mentoring.
 We have a curated menu of resources from NYUAD and from NYU New York, augmented with interactive events throughout the month.
 Details and sign-up information both on the events page of the Faculty Advancement and Engagement website and listed below.

 - Week 1: Knowledge is Power: